 That’s where Persnickety comes in!

-Persnickety prides itself on giving expert advice to all of our brides and walking with them as they make tiny baby steps through the invitation process, helping them find an absolutely gorgeous invitation to fuel the excitement for their big day.
+Persnickety prides itself on giving expert advice to all of our brides and walking with them as they make tiny baby steps through the invitation process.
+We love helping them find an absolutely gorgeous invitation to fuel the excitement for their big day.

 So where do you even start the process of choosing wedding invitations?
 We have some suggestions of how to begin your journey.